 Every year the former Yugoslav republics give us something interesting and diverse.
 We’ve had everything from discotheque club bangers to regional ballads.
 And 2018 is no exception.
-We have ethno-pop, a little reggae mixed with EDM, a jazzy James Bond style number, a beat-drop with attitude and a traditional Balkan ballad.
+We have folk-pop, a little reggae mixed with EDM, a jazzy James Bond style number, a beat-drop with attitude and a traditional Balkan ballad.

 But the question is: Which Ex-Yugoslav country has the best song at Eurovision 2018?
 You can listen to all of the songs below and then vote for your favourite.
 You can vote for as many acts as you like, but you can only vote ONE time.
 Be sure to click the box next to each of your favourites before pressing submit.